 Get a recovery plan that’s made for you.Get Help Now

-Alcoholics Anonymous, while originally designed to target people with alcoholism, has seen more and more members with a variety of substance habits.
+Alcoholics Anonymous, while originally designed to support people with alcoholism, has seen more and more members with a variety of substance habits.
 In staying true to the program’s name, the meetings tend to focus on alcoholism.
 But as drug addiction becomes more common, AA has welcomed people with drug problems to attend the program and work the 12 Steps alongside the other members.
 Nobody attending an AA meeting is required to pay a fee, and is only asked to donate what they can in order to help pay for the amenities the group provides.

 There are 2 million members currently enrolled in AA.